nayutaco/ptarmigan/README.md

 * [How to use](docs/howtouse.md)
 * [How to use REST API](docs/howtouse_rest_api.md)

-Note: `ptarmigan` has an interface of CLI, JSON-RPC and REST API.
+Note: `ptarmigan` has interfaces of CLI, JSON-RPC and REST API.
 But CLI and JSON-RPC will change in the near future.
 Try the newer REST API interface.